Writing a simple file monitor in Java using Commons IO

 }

-And then, we will proceed to add the listener to the observer, add the observer to the monitor, and start the monitor:
+Finally, we add the listener to the observer, attach the observer to the monitor, and start the monitoring process:

 observer.addListener(listener);